 Applicants and certificants are responsible for keeping their mailing address and email address up to date and notifying BICC in writing of any changes.
 Your BCAT certificate and welcome kit will be sent to your mailing address.
 All other communication, notifications, confirmations, and reminders will be sent to your email address.

-The BICC Code of Ethics applies to all individuals credentialed by BICC, as well as individuals seeking certification (candidates or applicants) from BICC.
-All applicants and certificants will agree to the BICC Code of Ethics (Code) as a condition of certification.
+The BICC Code of Conduct applies to all individuals credentialed by BICC, as well as individuals seeking certification (candidates or applicants) from BICC.
+All applicants and certificants will agree to the BICC Code of Conduct (Code) as a condition of certification.
 Violation of any portion of the Code may result in disciplinary action as outlined in the Disciplinary Policy.